Apostolic Nunciature to Italy

 The Apostolic Nunciature to Italy is an ecclesiastical office of the Catholic Church in Italy.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
+The Apostolic Nuncio to Italy is usually also the Apostolic Nuncio to San Marino upon his appointment to said nation.

 Apostolic Nuncios to Italy

 All the apostolic nuncios were Italian until the 2017 appointment of Emil Paul Tscherrig, who is Swiss.